ePages-de/epages-devportal/_posts/2017/2017-04-27-how-epages-made-me-feel-welcome-right-away.md

 3. Undertaking **responsible tasks** makes you feel like part of the team.

 After so many positive aspects, it won't surprise you that I decided to write my master thesis here at ePages after I finished my internship.
-I'm already looking forward to continue my work here at ePages!{% emoji smiley %}
+I'm already looking forward to continue my work here at ePages!😊